Shivang-singh12/Shivang-singh12/README.md

-- 👋 Hi, I’m @Shivang-singh12
+- 👋 Hi, I’m @Shivang-singh
-- 👀 I’m interested in ...
+- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript and React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Front End Projects
-- 📫 How to reach me ...
+- 📫 How to reach me Shivangsingh1901@gmail.com

 <!---
 Shivang-singh12/Shivang-singh12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.